 Now, hold that thought while we discuss Arab extremists and the "crime" of drawing their prophet, Muhammad.
 First, SOUTH PARK should be allowed to poke fun at anyone without fear of terrorist attack, but at the same time, we must bear in mind that the Muslim distrust of images has a sound grounding in "reality" - that is to say, they don't want to be hypnotized into a false reality.
 Consider them the opposite of Kidman's split subject.
 It's hard for us to imagine it--all media-hypnotized as we are here in the belly of the beast--but pretend you're watching a great movie and you're really into it and suddenly it's your life, there's no more dividing up your energy between fantasy and reality.
 Where the split world protests their government's atrocities by getting depressed and then getting some catharsis watching stuff blow up in Bruce Willis movies, the extremists are their own Bruce Willises.
 For them, perhaps, explosives are less dangerous than the seductive allure of the image, of desire-driven commodification aesthetics.
 Earthly death is nowhere near as terrible (for them) as the soul-eating vortex of the simulacrum.
 And who's to say they're wrong?
-Plato wouldn't say they're wrong.
-Fuck him!
+Plato wouldn't.